MirjamCa/Thesis/README.md

 ##Instances

 Generated instances are stored in folder Instances.
+Each instance is validated again the OrPasInstance.xsd XML schema.
 They are split into 5 families with the following main features:

 | Family | Rooms | Departments | Patients | Days |
 | :------| ------:| ------:| ------:| ------:|